Back to Blog

 There are certain times and circumstances in which you or your managing agent will need to contact the tenant in your property.

-At Reeds Rains, we consider it an essential part of our management service to maintain a good line of communication with the tenants living in our landlords’ properties and it’s very rare for them to ignore us.
-But if it does happen, here are some key things to know and steps that can be taken:
+At Reeds Rains, we believe it's essential to create and maintain a good line of communication with the tenants living in our landlords' properties, and it's a rare occurrence to have them completely ignore us.
+But, if it did happen, here are some key things to know and steps that we can take:

-1. The first thing is we are very clear on is the law around a landlord/agent’s right to enter the property.
-Unless a tenant has given their permission or there is a genuine emergency, such as a gas leak or flood, we/you cannot go in uninvited – even with the right amount of notice or if we believe the tenant might have left
+1. We are very clear on the law around a landlord/agent's right to enter the property.
+If the tenant hasn't given permission to enter, or their isn't a genuine emergency such as a gas leak or flood, we/you cannot enter the property - even with the right amount of notice or if we believe the tenant might have left.

-2. We make sure every method of communication has been attempted: phone, email and hand-delivered letter
+2. We ensure that every method of communication is attempted before proceeding: phone, email and hand-delivered letter.

-3. We keep a detailed paper trail, to prove we have been reasonable in all efforts to make contact
+3. We keep a detailed paper trail to prove we have been reasonable in our efforts to contact the tenant.

-4. Be aware no-one can harass the tenant.
-This could be simply calling them repeatedly or knocking on their door several days in a row, particularly into the evenings
+4. You should never harass the tenant.
+This could be as simple as calling them repeatedly or knocking on their door several days in a row, especially into the evening.

-5. If trying to contact them about a late rent payment, remember a Section 8 Notice can be served as soon as they are two months late.
-Assuming they pay monthly, that’s one month and one day from the first missed payment.
-Send one copy of the notice via email, requesting a ‘read receipt’ and deliver a hard copy via recorded mail
+5. If the tenant has missed rent payments for at least two months, we can explore serving a Section 8 Notice to start the process of regaining possession of the property.
+Given they pay rent monthly, that can be as soon as one month and one day from the first missed payment.
+You can send a copy of the notice via email, requesting a 'read receipt' and deliver a hard copy via recorded mail.

-6. Even if we are trying to arrange access to carry out repairs, the tenant is within their rights to refuse entry, which is what must be presumed from their lack of contact.
-In this case, we send an email and letter clearly stating the reason for getting hold of them and that if they continue to ignore us, you will not be held liable for any subsequent deterioration of the property.
-Also we state you won’t be held liable if they suffer injury or their possessions are damaged because of a fault with the property that you haven’t been able to fix
+6. Even if we are trying to contact the tenant about a maintenance issue, such as repairs, the tenant is within their rights to refuse entry.
+In this scenario, we send an email and letter to clearly state the reason for our attempts to contact and that, if they continue to ignore us, the landlord will not be held liable for any subsequent damage to the property.
+We'll also state that the landlord won't be held liable if the tenant suffers injury or their possessions are damaged because of the fault with the property that the landlord hasn't been able to fix.

-We are always happy to help and advise landlords so, if you have a specific problem with a tenant not responding to you, please contact your local Reeds Rains branch and we’ll do our very best to help remedy the situation.
+We are always happy to help and advise landlords.
+If you have a problem with a tenant not responding, or any other lettings questions, please contact your local Reeds Rains branch and we'll do our very best to resolve the situation.

 Signup for Updates